-Organization of Canadian Nuclear Industries (OCNI) is an association of more than 200 leading Canadian suppliers to the nuclear industry in Canada and the international marketplace.
-OCNI member companies employ more than 12,000 highly skilled and specialized people in Canada who manufacture major equipment and components and provide engineering services and support for CANDU and other nuclear power plants in Canada and around the world.
-OCNI companies also work on medical and other safe applications of nuclear technology.
-OCNI is the leading voice of the Canadian nuclear supply chain and actively promotes the production of safe, clean and reliable nuclear base load electricity as a key part of a balanced electricity generation portfolio in Ontario, Canada’s largest province.
-OCNI also encourages and supports member companies in taking their unique capabilities and high standards of quality and customer value to offshore nuclear markets through partnerships with local suppliers, power plant designers, nuclear utilities and government agencies.
+OCNI is an association of more than 200 leading suppliers of the nuclear industry in Canada and the international marketplace.
+OCNI member companies employ more than 15,000 highly skilled and specialized people in Canada, who manufacture major equipment, medical and safe applications of nuclear technology, and provide engineering support services with CANDU and SMR technology for nuclear power plants domestically and internationally.
+OCNI is the leading voice of the Canadian nuclear supply chain and actively promotes the production of safe, clean, and reliable nuclear base load electricity as a central part of Canada’s balanced electricity generation portfolio.
+OCNI also encourages and supports its member companies with taking their unique capabilities and high standards of quality and customer value to offshore nuclear markets through partnerships with local suppliers, power plant designers, nuclear utilities, and government agencies.

-Promoting Nuclear Power in Ontario, Canada and Abroad
+Promoting Nuclear Power throughout Canada and Abroad

-Nuclear Power in Canada: CANDU nuclear generation plants at the Pickering, Bruce and Darlington sites provide more than 50 per cent of electrical energy in Canada’s most populous province, Ontario.
-Ontario’s ‘Long Term Energy Plan calls for the refurbishment of existing CANDU units at Darlington and Bruce as well as the construction of new nuclear units at the Darlington Site to maintain a balanced and reliable electricity supply portfolio for the province.
+CANDU nuclear generation plants at the Pickering, Bruce, and Darlington provide more than Ontario’s 50% of electrical energy.
+Ontario’s ‘Long Term Energy Plan’ calls for the refurbishment of existing CANDU units at Darlington and Bruce, as well as the construction of new nuclear units at the Darlington site to maintain a balanced and reliable electricity supply portfolio for the province.

 CANDU power plants in New Brunswick and Quebec have supplied reliable and carbon-free electricity to provincial grids.